Lefschetz pencils on a certain hypersurface in positive characteristic: Lines defined over a finite field

 \section{Lines defined over a finite field}

-Now, we will count the number of lines on the surface $S$ (also see Tate\cite{T}, Segre\cite{Seg}, Shioda\cite{S1} and Sch\"utt-Shioda-van Luijk\cite{SSL}), and we examine how these lines sit on our surface $S$ to show the existence of our configuration.
+Now, we will count the number of lines defined over ${\bf F}_{q^2}$ (resp. ${\bf F}_{q}$) on the surface $S$.
+This number is already known in Tate\cite{T}, Segre\cite{Seg}, Sch\"utt-Shioda-van Luijk\cite{SSL} and Payne-Thas\cite{PT}, but to examine Lefschetz pencils we need to know how these lines sit on our surface $S$.

 Suppose there exists a line $\ell$ defined over ${\bf{F}}_{q^2}$ (resp. ${\bf{F}}_{q}$) on the surface (1).
 Then, on $\ell$ we have $q^{2}+1$ (resp. $q +1$) rational points defined over ${\bf{F}}_{q^2}$ (resp. ${\bf{F}}_{q}$).
 Therefore, any such line on (1) can be obtained by connecting two rational points on $S$.